Piper Butcher

 “It’s been a really great year of development on the ground in new environments and just singing and building my live performance rapport with these audiences so I can hopefully bring a band or play in festivals over this next year or two.
 That’s been the biggest highlight for me, just having people recognising me for what I love doing the most which is performing.”

 2025 is just around the corner, and Butcher has big things on the horizon.
 “I’m very excited to say the least.
 There are a couple of things that are yet to be announced and I’m really confident that I’m going to put my all into next year.
-I’m really brining it, that’s for sure.”
+I’m really bringing it, that’s for sure.”

 There’ll surely be plenty of performances next year with the Nexadyne 8C microphone, too.